rand0mC0d3r/react-observable-grid/README.md

 # 👀 🗞️ react-observable-grid

 A grid component for React.
 Works with the intersection observer API.
-It requires React min 16.8.4 and currently works only with Material UI 4.0.0.
+It requires React min 16.8.4 and currently works only with Material UI (min) 4.0.0.

+**NOTE**: Until v1.0.0 the package is in a beta state.
+Please do not use productive

 ## 📚 Installation